 Motion Blur is another common issue with monitors that have a high response time.
 As the pixels are not fast enough at changing colors, the images appear blurred whenever there is a fast camera movement.
 Motion blur happens when ghosting has reached a severe stage, and instead of a faint apparition or silhouette, some pixels are still in the process of switching to the new colors, while their ‘peers’ have already switched.

-Motion Blur is heavily noticed in esports titles and racing games where the constant and fast movement of elements on the screen requires the pixels to change colors constantly to keep up with change in scenes.
+Motion Blur is heavily noticed in esports titles and racing games where the constant and fast movement of elements on the screen requires the pixels to change colors constantly to keep up with changes in scenes.

 Although monitor response times differ in milliseconds, it is hard to spot unless you are a professional gamer.
 It all boils down to if you can spot the difference as a lot of it depends on habit and past preference.
 If you are accustomed to playing games at 30fps (usually 30 frames per second is the minimum at which a game is termed playable), you will enjoy playing at a higher frame rate.